• Skip to primary navigation

 Green Walnut Molasses

-Published: Jul 10, 2021 Modified: Mar 30, 2026 Author: Alan Bergo
+Published: Jul 10, 2021 Modified: Jul 17, 2026 Author: Alan Bergo

-Jump to Recipe
+Jump to Recipe Jump to Video

 It's green black walnut season.
-I don't know how people figured out you could use unripe walnuts in cooking, but I'm sure glad they did, and after you try making fermented green walnut molasses recipe, I think you will be too, even if you don't like the taste of black walnuts cracked from the shell.
+I don't know how people figured out you could use unripe walnuts in cooking, but I'm sure glad they did, and after you try making my fermented green walnut molasses recipe, I think you will be too, even if you don't like the taste of black walnuts cracked from the shell.

 Green black walnut honey

 After a month of driving around trying to make a network of locations, I finally found my black walnut orchard with hundreds of trees.
-I'm aiming for 300 pounds of green nuts this year.

 Unripe Black Walnuts